jameshegarty/rigel/README.md

     modules.linebuffer( A:Type, width:Uint, height:Uint, T:Uint, ymin:Int <= 0 )
     fields: {..., kind="linebuffer", type=A, w=width, h=height, T=T, ymin=ymin }

 *linebuffer* takes a stream of pixels of type *A* running at throughput *T* and converts it into a stream of columns of past lines, with size set by *ymin*.
-This stream of columns can then be converted into a stream of stencils using the *SSR* module.
+Essentially, this module returns a 1D column stencil.
+This stream of columns can then be converted into a stream of 2D stencils using the *SSR* module.

 As explained in Darkroom 2014, when processing the array in scanline order (low indices to high indices), the linebuffer can only provide pixels at indices *ymin<=0*, because these are the only values that have been seen.